Erics1337/social-brain-contacts/README.md

 git clone https://github.com/erics1337/social-brain-contacts
 ```

-2. create a `.env` file with your own configuration, e.g.:
+2. Create a `.env` file with your own configuration, e.g.:

 ```bash
 # Rename this file to ".env" before use